semuconsulting/PyMandel/README.md

 ### make_colormap.py

-`make_colormap.py` is a simple command line utility for generating PyMandel-compatible numpy RGB arrays from image files containing suitable color gradients (e.g. created using GIMP's gradient tool) or even photographs with interesting color palettes.
+`make_colormap` is a simple command line utility for generating PyMandel-compatible numpy RGB arrays from image files containing suitable color gradients (e.g. created using GIMP's gradient tool) or even photographs with interesting color palettes.
 If PyMandel has been installed using `pip` and the Python 3 scripts (bin) directory is in the user's PATH, it can be invoked thus:

 ```shell
 make_colormap mapname=mymap input=image.png output=mymap_colormap.py levels=256